-- Other Tenable components (an instance of Nessus Manager Tenable.sc, Nessus Network Monitor, and Log Correlation Engine are expected to be present in the TOE's operational environment because they all contribute to the same overall capability, but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - The TOE is capable of running on a general-purpose Windows or Linux operating system on standard consumer-grade hardware on either a physical or virtual machine.
-For the evaluated configuration, the TOE was tested on virtualized instances of Windows Server 2016 and RHEL 7, each running on VMware ESXi 6.5 on a system using an AMD Ryzen Threadripper 1950X processor with the Zen microarchitecture. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection.
+- Other Tenable components (an instance of Tenable.sc-Nessus Manager, Nessus Agent(s), and Log Correlation Engine are expected to be present in the TOE's operational environment because they also interface with Tenable.sc but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - The TOE is capable of running on a general-purpose Windows or Linux operating system on standard consumer-grade hardware on either a physical or virtual machine.
+For the evaluated configuration, the TOE was tested on virtualized instances of Windows Server 2016 and RHEL 7, each running on VMware ESXi 6.5 on a system using an AMD Ryzen Threadripper 1950X processor with the Zen microarchitecture. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - Web browser used to access the GUI interface.